-Unconventional resources have become increasingly important in the production of hydrocarbons.
-Shales, which are one common unconventional resource being explored, are generally very difficult to work with due to their apparent homogeneous, fine-grained nature.
+Unconventional resources have become increasingly important in the production of petroleum.
+Shales, which are one of the unconventional resources being explored, are generally very difficult to work with due to their apparent homogeneous, fine-grained nature.
 Detailed studies often require the use of specialized tools to analyze and understand the rock.
 X-ray fluorescence, X-ray powder diffraction, carbon analyzers, and mechanical strength testers are commonly used tools to analyze shale cores.
 Results from these tools provide a wealth of data that allow detailed understanding of these resource rocks.

-The Barnett Shale, which is the primary source rock for oil and gas reservoirs in the Bend arch/Fort Worth Basin area, has recently been an exploration target and now is a significant gas-producing formation in Texas.
-Research has shown that the Barnett Shale is organic-rich and thermally mature for hydrocarbon generation.
+The Barnett Shale is one such resource and serves as the primary source rock for oil and gas reservoirs in the Bend arch/Fort Worth Basin area.
+Recently, the Barnett Shale itself has been an exploration target and now is a significant gas-producing formation in Texas.
+Research has shown that the Barnett Shale is organic rich and thermally mature for hydrocarbon generation.
 The estimated maximum gas storage capacity of the Barnett Shale is 540 mcf/acre-foot.

-In this study, a single core is analyzed using the above-mentioned devices.
-The goals are to better understand of how unconfined compressive strength (UCS), composition, TOC, and core dimensions correlate and affect one another.
-By completing various analyses, several questions can be addressed including: 1) How does the sample volume affect strength data obtained from handheld devices?
+The Barnett Shale is an excellent formation to study as there is an abundance of data and cores.
+A single core will be analyzed using the above-mentioned devices.
+This study will lead to a better understanding of how unconfined compressive strength (UCS), composition, TOC, and core dimensions correlate and affect one another.
+By completing various analyses, several questions can be addressed including: 1) How does the sample volume affect micro-rebound hammer readings?
 2) Which minerals control UCS?
 3) Are X-ray fluorescence data sufficient to characterize the mineralogy or are X-ray powder diffraction data advantageous?
 4) How do mechanical stratigraphy and XRD data correlate and are correlations comparable to mechanical stratigraphy and XRF data?
 5) Which trace elements represent the best proxy for total organic carbon (TOC) content?
 Answering these questions will add new data to a growing database on the Barnett Shale and help us better understand this unconventional resource play.

 In 1983 the American Association of Petroleum Geologist published a geologic guidebook called “Stratigraphic and Structural Overview of the Upper Cretaceous Rocks exposed in the Dallas Vicinity” written by Robert T Clarke and David E. Eby.
 This field publication outlined a guided field trip of stops of interest in Dallas County and the surrounding counties.
 The user can follow the guidebook with an outlined travel route to a series of designated stops of known outcrops.
 The Upper Cretaceous rocks exposed in the Dallas vicinity area were designated by Adkins in 1932 from oldest to youngest; the Grayson Formation (Washita Group) and the Woodbine, Eagle Ford, Austin, and Taylor Groups.
 The trip begins on the Black Prairie in Dallas and proceeds westward across the Eastern Cross Timbers to Arlington.
 The field trip area follows roughly along the structural boundary between the Fort Worth basin in the northwest and the Ouachita fold belt in the southeast.
 This field guide includes hand drawn maps, hand drawn stratigraphic sections and black and white reprinted photographs of the outcrops described.
 Each stop has a detailed description to allow the user to find the outcrop and details about fossil assemblages and particular characteristic of the formation at the location.
 The information in the guidebook is very useful but the media used at the time is now considered outdated.